chimera-linux/chimera-live/README.md

 # ./unrootfs.sh chimera-linux-aarch64-ROOTFS-...-pbp.tar.gz rootmnt /dev/mmcblk0
 ```

+Multiple tarballs can be specified as a single argument, separated by
+semicolons.
+They are extracted in that order.
+That means if you are using
+delta tarballs, you should specify the base first and the overlay second,
+like `base-tarball.tar.gz;delta-tarball.tar.gz`.

 This will both install the system onto the card and install U-Boot onto the
 card (as it's given as the last argument).
 If you omit the last argument,
 no bootloader installation will be done.